hellocoop/hello.dev/src/documentation/Integrating-hello.md

 There is no difference between a request to register the user, or log in the user.
 If the user has previously released the same requested scopes to your app, they will not be prompted to release it again.
 If you have changed with scopes you are requesting, or the `profile_update` is provided, the user will be prompted to select what to release.

 Hellō supports [`response_type=id_token`](https://openid.net/specs/oauth-v2-multiple-response-types-1_0.html#id_token) and [`response_type=code`](https://datatracker.ietf.org/doc/html/rfc6749#section-4.1.1).

+You can let users update their profile at Hellō as well by setting the `profile_update` scope which will prompt the user to decide what information to change.

 ## 3. Make Request